exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 ### 1. Define a new high score map

-Define the `HighScore.new/0` function which doesn't take any parameters and returns a new, empty map of high scores.
+To make a new high score map, define the `HighScore.new/0` function which doesn't take any parameters and returns a new, empty map of high scores.

 ```elixir
 HighScore.new()